 Are there any non-food products that might contain soy?

 Yes!
-It might sound surprising but soybean products are being used in many non-food products and even used to power city buses, insulate buildings, and even used in the filling of some stuffed animals.
+It might sound surprising but soybean products are being used in many non-food products and even used to power city buses, insulate buildings, and used in the filling of some stuffed animals.
 Many companies are marketing their products as “green” and “eco-friendly” which often means that a soy-based alternative to petroleum products is being used.
-The research is still unclear on soy food allergies and non-food soy products so it is always import to check the ingredients of cosmetics, shampoos, or anything else you might be putting on your skin.
-And of course, if you have soy allergies don’t put these products in your mouth.
+The research is still unclear on soy food allergies and non-food soy products so it is always important to check the ingredients of cosmetics, shampoos, or anything else you might be putting on your skin.
+And of course, if you have soy allergies, don’t put these products in your mouth.

-If you do have soy allergies, be sure to carefully read labels of the following products to check for any soy ingredients:
+If you do have soy allergies, be sure to carefully read the labels of the following products to check for any soy ingredients: